 L, D • Hotel Dei Capitani

-DAY 2 – EXPLORING BRUNELLO DI MONTALCINO
+DAY 2 – THE ABCs OF BRUNELLO DI MONTALCINO

 Today we dedicate to Brunello di Montalcino, Tuscany’s most prestigious wine.
 Brunello is made from sangiovese, a site-sensitive grape, so we’ll visit wineries on the north and south sides of Montalcino to let you compare Brunellos made in different microclimates.
 First is Donatella Cinelli Colombini (aka Casato Prime Donne) on the cooler northern fringe of the DOCG zone, which is run by an all-female staff.
 Our hostess will provide an entertaining history of Montalcino as we tour the cellars.